rodricifuentes1/grpc-demo/monix-tutorial.md

 case class Student(id: Int, grades: Option[List[Double]])
 ```

-2. Create a scala DAO that "connects" to a external data source to look for:
+2. Create a Students DAO that "connects" to a external data source to look for:
 - A student given an Id
 `def getStudent(id: Int)(implicit ec: ExecutionContext): Future[Student]`